CharlesDLandau/newsCLF/README.md

 # Start:
 Clone the repo.

+### Option 1: Try to use the thrifty tailor:
+`thrifty_tailor.py` can try to fit a cheap model and persist it for you, so you can skip straight to building with docker.

+1. Make a venv from requirements.txt
+2. From the project directory, `python thrifty_tailor.py` -- This can take awhile

+### Option 2: DIY

 An example of persisting the pipeline from the project directory:
 ```
 # Import pipeliner modules: